JennEYoon/datasciY/tasks-other-repos-geosnap-PR.md

 https://hacktoberfest.digitalocean.com/profile
 Will pass review period on 10/31/2019 4:00 AM.
 Probably won't get T-shirt.
 150,000 signed up, more than 50,000 finish before me.
+60, 408 people completed the challenge, so I was lucky to get a T-shirt with 10/24 date for last PR.

 #### geosnap repo - volunteer to contribute